microsoftgraph/msgraph-sdk-python/README.md

 Register your application by following the steps at [Register your app with the Microsoft Identity Platform](https://docs.microsoft.com/graph/auth-register-app-v2).

-### 2.2 Select an authentication provider
+### 2.2 Select and create an authentication provider

 To start writing code and making requests to the Microsoft Graph service, you need to set up an authentication provider.
 This object will authenticate your requests to Microsoft Graph.
 For authentication, the Microsoft Graph Python SDK supports both sync and async credential classes from Azure Identity.
 Which library to choose depends on the type of application you are building.

+> **Note**: For authentication we support both `sync` and `async` credential classes from `azure.identity`.
+Please see the azure identity [docs](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity?view=azure-python) for more information.

 The easiest way to filter this decision is by looking at the permissions set you'd use.
 Microsoft Graph supports 2 different types of permissions: delegated and application permissions:
 - Application permissions are used when you don’t need a user to login to your app, but the app will perform tasks on its own and run in the background.